lcorbasson/cygwin-tooling/src/maddog-cmdutils/README.md

     Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
 ```

-Visit http://www.maddogsw.com/ for updates to the programs included in CmdUtils,
+Visit http://www.maddogsw.com/ for updates to the programs included in *CmdUtils*,
 as well as my other software -- try it out!